heavenly-13/quick-crossword-test/README.md

 #### Suggestions for Improvement

 Providing different themes or color schemes could enhance user customization and satisfaction.
-A mode with color schemes that are colorblind-friendly would be beneficial.
+A mode with color schemes that are colorblind-friendly would also be beneficial.

 ## Test Automation